keu/docs/astro/develop-project.md

 ### Use multiple .env files

-The Astronomer Cloud CLI will look for `.env` by default, but if you want to specify multiple files, make `.env` a top-level directory and create sub-files within that folder.
+The Astro CLI will look for `.env` by default, but if you want to specify multiple files, make `.env` a top-level directory and create sub-files within that folder.

 A project with multiple `.env` files might look like the following: